VHRanger/Automation-FAQ/automation.md

 <img src="https://www.singlelunch.com/wp-content/uploads/2019/10/Capture.png" alt="" width="618" height="513" class="alignnone size-full wp-image-910" />

-School curricula have not changed at a pace that can justify the increase in price.
+School curricula have certainly not changed at a pace that can justify the increase in price.
 Similarly, it's hard to honestly argue that students meet exponentially more peers in college now than they did in the 1960s.
 So hard knowledge and social connections have a hard time explaining increasing college costs.

 However, both the wages of those graduating college, and the cost of going to college are growing fast.

 This leads to one conclusion: *the market value of the signal a college degree provides has massively increased in the last 30 years.*

 It's not clear why the signal is worth more.
 But it doesn't mean we can't do something about it!
-We've known about market signalling [since the 1970s][31].
+We've known about market signalling [since the 1970s][29].
 An important insight in the topic is that the cost of the signal is bore by the one emitting the signal.
 In education terms this implies colleges can charge more and that the student are necessarily the ones footing the bill.

+### 7) Landlords and Colleges are big winners from the above facts

+We just saw it's increasingly a necessity to both have a college degree and live near a large city to make a good living.

+A similar dynamic applies with housing in large cities as with college degrees.
+The demand for metro-area housing is increasing sharply, and the supply is not growing much, due to zoning regulations and other NIMBY politics.
+Over time, those who own existing urban residences will profit at the expense of all others.

+Explanations that get lost in details about college administrative costs or larger home sizes lose the forest for the trees.
+The administrative costs and larger homes are a way in which the value of a college degree is being captured, not a fundamental cause.

 ### 8) Automation and free trade have similar effects on labor